johnalison/obsidian-notes/0-inbox/Why hasn't economic progress lowered work hours more?.md

 #Consume

-Is progress real ? or an illusion ?
+Key question: Is progress real, or is it an illusion ?

--
+John Maynard Kaynes in 1930 says by 2030 we should have a work week of 15 hours.

+Who is really benefiting from modernity ?

 # Follow-ups